 CHEM 308.
-Chemistry as a Unifying Science (3) [GE] (Offered only at IVC)
+Chemistry as a Unifying Science (3) [GE] (Offered only at SDSU-IV)

-Prerequisite: Completion of the General Education requirement II.A., Sciences Quantitative Foundations Natural and Reasoning.
+Prerequisite: Completion of the General Education requirement in Foundations II.A., Natural Sciences and Quantitative Reasoning.

 Atomic-molecular theory of matter; use of concepts of chemistry to explain observable phenomena in everyday life, including physical properties and chemical changes; connections between chemistry and biology, earth science, and physical science.
 Open only to liberal studies majors.
 Not applicable to chemistry majors.